rightpeach/jk/README.md

    After the training, the optimal network will be generated and saved in checkpoint.
-Selecting the network and execute`python cylinder2d_unsteady_train.py`.
-   While predicting, vtk files can be generated and saved in vtk folder. these *vtu* files can be showen in as datas and graphs by importing [Paraview](https://www.paraview.org/).
+Selecting the network and execute`python cylinder2d_unsteady_train.py`. vtk files are generated and saved in vtk folder during predicting.
+These *vtu* files can be displayed in [Paraview](https://www.paraview.org/).

     if __name__ == "__main__":
         net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'